9 Practices for Building Health Equity

 #9.
 School-Based Health Centers

 Health disparities begin early in life, which has put schools in the healthcare spotlight.
 School-based health centers are becoming primary resources for underprivileged children who might not otherwise receive care.
-School shootings, bullying, and substance misuse have highlighted the need for mental health screenings and services at a young age; telehealth capabilities can connect students to specialty and primary care during school hours.
+School shootings, bullying, and substance misuse have highlighted the need for mental health screenings and services at a young age; telehealth can connect students to specialty and primary care during school hours.
 By giving all children access to clinical care, regardless of economic background, school-based health centers can give at-risk students a better chance at a successful and healthy life.

 Paving the Path to Health Equity